...

 The Dangers & Health Risks Of Drug Abuse & Addiction

 Drug abuse is a significant problem in the United States.
 One of the most critical issues concerning drug abuse is the high risk of developing an addiction.
-In addition, the abuse of drugs can have severe ramifications on a person’s physical health, mental health, and overall well-being.
+Using drugs can seriously harm a person’s physical health, mental health, and overall well-being.

 Get Help.
 Get Better.
 Get Your Life Back.